Notifiarr/dockwatch-wiki/docs/pages/misc/composeRun.md

 !!! info
-    Make sure you change the volumes, ports, etc to match your system
+    Adjust the volumes, port mappings, and environment variables (including PUID/PGID and TZ) to match the paths, ports, and user/group IDs on your host system.

 ## Environment variables